HHS/syndication/syndication_admin/docs/mediaitems.md

 + Confirm the Active checkbox is checked by default.

++ Confirm Visible in Storefront checkbox is checked by default.

++ Confirm Manually Managed checkbox is checked by default.

 + Optionally, enter the External GUID.
 Note: there is a 255 character limit.

-+ Optionally, enter the Hash.
-Note: there is a 255 character limit.

-+ Select the Source from the drop-down menu.
++ Select Source from the drop-down menu.

-+ Optionally, select the Extraction Option from the drop-down menu.
++ Select Subscriber from drop-down menu.

-+ Optionally, click the Add Alternate Image link.
-For detailed instructions go to Create an Alternate Image.

-+ Optionally, select a Campaign, if available.

-+ Optionally, select or add an Extended Attribute, if available.
-For detailed instructions go to Create an Extended Attribute.

 + Click the Create button.
 The Show collection screen will appear with a confirmation message.
 Note: only the fields completed will appear.